artakhak/IoC.Configuration/docs/resolving-types/index.rst

         Assert.IsNotNull(containerInfo.DiContainer.Resolve<IInterface6>());
     }

-Once the **IoC** is loadexd into **IoC.Configuration.DiContainerBuilder.IContainerInfo**, use methods in **IoC.Configuration.DiContainerBuilder.IContainerInfo.DiContainer** to resolve types.
+Once the **IoC** is loaded into **IoC.Configuration.DiContainerBuilder.IContainerInfo**, use methods in **IoC.Configuration.DiContainerBuilder.IContainerInfo.DiContainer** to resolve types.

-To resolve types, use methods in in **IoC.Configuration.DiContainerBuilder.IContainerInfo.DiContainer**.

-Examples are:
+Examples of resolving types:

 .. sourcecode:: csharp